-Every 4 or 5 weeks we send plants to the Australian States that have Prohibitive Conditions on the entry of all plants.
+Every 3 weeks we send plants to the Australian States that have Prohibitive Conditions on the entry of all plants.
 We are licensed and have an approved protocol to do this.

 The States with Quarantine Entry requirements are Western Australia, Tasmania and the Northern Territory.
 It is illegal to send plants into these states unless you follow the protocols dictated by the Quarantine arms of these States Departments of Agriculture.
 This requirement is to prevent the entry of invasive plants and to prevent the introduction of pests & disease that could decimate their natural ecosystems and agricultural crops.

 These government agencies are stepping up their enforcement on those who wish to flout the law and put natural ecosystems and state agriculture at risk.